LinjingBi/rsh/readme.md

 - `rsh` expects to run in a directory that contains a `Cargo.toml`.
 - It will create and overwrite `src/bin/__rsh.rs` in that project.

 ---

+## Commands

+The following meta-commands are recognized **only** when typed as the first line of a new block (at `rsh> `):

+- `:quit` / `:q` → exit the `rsh` session.
+- `:reset` → clear PREAMBLE and BODY buffers and reset to sync mode.
+- `:show` → print the current PREAMBLE, BODY, and mode.

+- `:delete <preamble|body> <index...>` → delete one or more lines from the PREAMBLE or BODY by index.
+  - Example: `:delete preamble 0 2 3` removes indices `0`, `2`, and `3` from the PREAMBLE buffer.
+  - Indices are space-separated zero-based line numbers as shown by `:show`.
+  - Deletion is **atomic**: if any index is invalid for the chosen buffer, no lines are deleted and an error is printed.

+Any other line (including lines that later fail to compile) is treated as Rust code and appended to PREAMBLE or BODY based on the prefix rules.

+---

+## High-level Goal
+- Allow developers to iteratively type Rust code in a terminal.
+- Each input block regenerates a temporary Rust binary and runs it using Cargo.
+- The interaction rhythm should feel like a Python REPL, but execution remains honest to Rust’s compilation model.

+## Key Constraints (Must Follow)
+1. The tool runs inside an existing Cargo project (single crate).
+2. It uses the project’s existing Cargo environment:
+   - `Cargo.toml`
+   - `Cargo.lock`
+   - `target/` build cache
+3. It does **not**:
+   - modify `Cargo.toml`
+   - add dependencies or features
+   - change toolchains
+   - touch `src/main.rs`
+4. It generates and overwrites:
+   - `src/bin/__rsh.rs`
+5. It invokes Cargo as:
+   - `cargo run --bin __rsh`
+   using the `cargo` executable found in `PATH`.

+---